mitchem890/AFNI_Analysis/Readme.txt

-#added Download Command to download from openneuro
-#added requirements.txt to implement pytest
 #Docker hub has been setup to automatically build any new commits to github
 #Testing new chunks of python code with containers:
 #My basic process: